Gr3Fin/Python_projects/Snake game/README.md

 # Snake game

+> Famous game popularized by NOKIA - feed the hungry snake and let it grow!

-main.py - _laung the game._
+* main.py - _laung the game._
-food.py - _create food._
+* food.py - _create food._
-scoreboard.py - _create the scoreboard._
+* scoreboard.py - _create the scoreboard._
-snake.py - _create and control the snake._
+* snake.py - _create and control the snake._